vothane/BullRocket/README.md

->They rally round the family!
-With a pocket full of shells
+>Rally round the family!
 >
+>With a pocket full of shells
+>
 >Bulls on parade
 >
->Bulls in the market, Bulls on rockets
+>Bulls on rockets

-# bullrocket
+# BullRocket

 Stock market analysis with various Machine Learning algorithms.

 ## Usage

-FIXME

 ## License